From the classics to Jazz to Blues and from touring artists to presentations by our own faculty, students, and alumni, the offerings are extensive.

 Through both our Ovations! touring professional artists and series such as Sound Choices and Music Theater, we bring you a number of musical performances throughout the year.

 Thursday, November 19, 2015, at 8:00 p.m.; Fisher Auditorium, IUP Performing Arts Center

 Direct from Broadway, the national tour of this powerhouse musical comes to Indiana.
-At the turn into the 20th century, three families from three different worlds are join in New York: an upper class Protestant family from New Rochelle, a young African-American musician in Harlem, and a newly immigrated artist living in a lower east side tenement.
+At the turn into the 20th century, three families from three different worlds are joined in New York: an upper class Protestant family from New Rochelle, a young African-American musician in Harlem, and a newly immigrated artist living in a lower-east-side tenement.

 Sunday, December 6, 2015 at 3:00 p.m.; Fisher Auditorium, IUP Performing Arts Center

 Vocal and choral groups come together to celebrate the season with Home for the Holidays.
 Groups include choral ensembles from the IUP Music Department and IUP Community Music School, along with other area vocal and choral groups.